 What does it take to be a great enterprise CEO?
 One key to success is hiring functional leaders who will execute on strategy, but who can also see around corners and adapt to change.

 We recently chatted with two CEOs who have grown their companies from the earliest days into thriving businesses:

-Watch the replay, or check out their tips on managing through hypergrowth and supporting leaders at every stage:
+Check out their tips on managing through hypergrowth and supporting leaders at every stage, or watch the replay: